Synchronising Data from External Directories

 The 'User Directories' screen shows information about the last synchronization operation, including the length of time it took.

 You can manually synchronize the cache by clicking 'Synchronize' on the 'User Directories' screen.
 If a synchronization operation is already in progress, you cannot start another until the first has finished.

 Screen snippet: User directories, showing information about synchronization

 Configuring the Synchronisation Interval

 Note: The option to configure the synchronisation interval for Crowd and JIRA directories is available in Confluence 3.5.3 and later.
 Earlier versions of Confluence allow you to configure the interval for LDAP directories only.

-The length you choose for your synchronisation interval depends on:
+The length you choose for your synchronization interval depends on:

 - The length of time you can tolerate stale data.